Probing the interplay between jets, winds and multi-phase gas in 11 radio-quiet PG Quasars: A uGMRT-VLA study: Introduction

 In this paper, we present the results from our 5~GHz Karl G. Jansky Very Large Array (VLA) polarization-sensitive observations (Project ID: 20A-182) of 11 RQ quasars from the uGMRT PG sample.
 Here, we present the morphological and spectral index properties of this sample by looking in conjunction at their 685~MHz uGMRT data \citep{Silpa20}.
 Our uGMRT sample of 22 PG quasars comprises of sources that were studied with the Atacama Large Millimeter Array (ALMA) by \citet{Shangguan20a, Shangguan20b}.
 The PG quasars have [O~III]$\lambda$5007 emission line data from the Kitt Peak National Observatory (KPNO) 2.1 m telescope, which are presented in \citet{BorosonGreen92}.
 Both the uGMRT and the CO/[O~III] data lack spatial information; moreover, they are at different resolutions.
-In this paper, we look at correlations between the integrated properties of the radio emission, [O~III] emission (which traces the ionized gas), and CO emission (which traces the molecular gas) in these 22 uGMRT-observed sources.
+In this paper, we also look at correlations between the integrated properties of the radio emission, [O~III] emission (which traces the ionized gas), and CO emission (which traces the molecular gas) in these 22 uGMRT-observed sources.

 The paper is organized as follows: Section~\ref{sample} describes the RQ PG quasar sample and Section~\ref{analysis} discusses the VLA data reduction and analysis.
-The results are presented in Section~\ref{results} and the conclusions in Section~\ref{summary}.
+The results are presented in Section~\ref{results}, the discussion in Section~\ref{discussion}, and the conclusions in Section~\ref{summary}.
 Throughout this paper, we have assumed a $\Lambda$CDM cosmology with $H_0$ = 73~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_{m}$ = 0.27 and $\Omega_{v}$ = 0.73.
 The spectral index $\alpha$ is defined such that flux density at frequency $\nu$, is $S_\nu\propto\nu^{\alpha}$.